 People with severe cases of cellulitis might need treatment in a hospital with intravenous (IV) antibiotics.

 To prevent cellulitis, protect skin from cuts, bruises, and scrapes.
 This isn't easy, especially in active kids or those who play sports.

 - Use elbow and knee pads while skating.

-- Wear a bike helmet when you're riding.
+- Wear a bike helmet when riding.

 - Wear shin guards during soccer.

 - Wear long pants and long-sleeved shirts while hiking in the woods (this can also protect them from bug bites and stings).